Quick Git Management with Lazygit

 Custom shortcut

-As mentioned in the tmux intro, we can setup lazygit to a custom macOS style shortcut cmd+g
+As mentioned in the tmux intro, we can setup lazygit to a custom macOS style shortcut cmd+g.
+This can be done by adding the following to your ~/.tmux.conf file.

 Configure